Manu100001/Python-Darts-GUI/README.md

 For all other uses, my consent is mandatory.
 Requests for use at tournaments are possible.

 # Contact
-For questions, suggestions, wishes and requests \
+For questions, suggestions, wishes, problems and requests \
 Contact me: manuelmilde@gmx.net

 ## Setup for electronic dartboard